 Direct Hiring of Senior Caregivers Saves Money

 One way to lower the cost of in home care is for the senior to directly hire caregivers, rather than utilize agency caregivers.
 This can reduce the cost of part time care by as much as 25%, a not insignificant amount.
-Direct hires pose their own set of challenges, some that can be addressed by technology (apps and equipment to monitor medication dispensing, manage the clocking in and out of caregivers), services such as household payroll services to manage payroll administration and the associated taxes, and back up care schemes to provide seamless coverage of caregiver sick and vacation days.
+Direct hires pose their own set of challenges, some that can be addressed by technology (apps and equipment to monitor medication dispensing, manage the clocking in and out of caregivers), services such as household tax preparation services to manage payroll administration and the associated taxes, and back up care schemes to provide seamless coverage of caregiver sick and vacation days.
 Senior care agencies are challenged with high caregiver turnover, in large part because of the poor wages and emotionally and physically challenging work conditions.
 On average, a mere 50% of the cost of senior care agency services paid by seniors find their way to the caregiver's paycheck.
 While work conditions will be what they will be, direct hire of senior caregivers dramatically increases the caregiver's compensation, saves the senior money, and helps slow the rate of caregiver turnover.

 If you are considering direct senior caregiver hiring, you will find helpful tips and information in our HWS Guide to Privately Hiring Senior HomeCare.